Silence

 “I was trying to hurt you!”

-“You’re one of them,” he screams at me, and pounds my chest with his fists.
+“You’re one of them,” he accuses, and pounds my chest with his fists.

 “Who?”
-I scream right back, ignoring the fact that he’s speaking.
+I scream right back, forgetting that he’s able to speak.

 “The Krale.
 The monsters.
 The killers,” he says.